JugendRettet/translations/en/donate.md

 sub_donate_intro='
 With ongoing donations you can support us monthly, quarterly, semi-annualy or annualy.
 Ongoing donations help us planning rescue missions more confidentely.
 Ongoing donations do not have to be of high volume.
 You decide whether you want to give 10 € or 100 €.
 Ongoing donations are provided via Betterplace.
-They end either when you end them or when we close the [project](/betterplace) for donations.
+They end either when you end them or when we close the [project on betterplace.org →](/betterplace) for donations.

 Just fill in the form below and decide for yourself how much and when you want to support us.
 '